 Traveling to Sri Lanka soon, doing a school project on the country or simply want to learn more about it?
 Check out these 55 interesting Sri Lanka facts.

-Don’t have time to read them all right now?
+Don't have time to read these fun facts about Sri Lanka right now?
 Bookmark, pin, or email this post to yourself and check out this video selection first:

 55 interesting Sri Lanka facts

 This post is part of a series of fun facts posts I'm doing for every country I have articles about here on the blog.
 Given their nature, these posts are research-based and even though a lot of time has gone into them, it's still possible a mistake has snuck in.
 If you see something that looks incorrect, please let me know at wanderer [at] wonderfulwanderings.com and I'll look into it.
 Thanks!

 1. The Portuguese arrived on the island nation of Sri Lanka in 1505.
 They called it Ceilao.
 That name was later changed when it became a British Crown Colony.
 They westernized it into Ceylon, a name that lasted through its independence in 1948 and up until 1972 when it became Sri Lanka.

 2. The history of Sri Lanka is very diverse and that diversity is reflected in the numerous religions found on the island.
 The major religion is Buddhism, but there are also large percentages of Christians, Muslims, and Hindus.
 There are many sacred sites in Sri Lanka such as Kataragama, which is a holy site for Buddhists, Hindus, and Muslims.

 The country is also a Buddhist pilgrimage site, visited by thousands each year, as Buddha himself was said to have come to the island on three separate occasions.